 The approaches followed by the partners in these particular actions were the most differentiated.
-In Slovenia, these workshops were not addressed to affected people but to actors dealing with vulnerable people (nurses).
+In Slovenia, these workshops were not addressed to affected people but to actors dealing with people in financially vulnerable contexts (nurses).
 France and Italy implemented educational health workshops, raising awareness about the link between energy poverty and health to affected people and the general public.
 Finally, in Barcelona, health support groups were set up following a similar approach to the Collective assemblies setting, although support from a therapist was added due to the issues arising during these conversations.
 Indoor comfort metrics were also metered in participant households, offering advice to improve ventilation and usage of existing heating and cooling devices.
 Therefore, no unified process is presented for this action.

 The impact of the Health workshops conducted in Croatia, France, Italy, Slovenia and Spain is difficult to quantify as no direct energy, cost or emissions savings are obtained from this action.
 Thus, only participation levels can be assessed and compared across locations.
-As observed in Figure 22, the French pilot register the highest attendance of all (58) as well as the highest share of female participants (84%).
-However, it is observable that women participation in Health workshops is the strongest among EmpowerMed context, when the overall share of female participants per activity is considered.
+As observed in Figure 24, the Spanish pilot register the highest attendance of all (152) but France registered the highest share of female participants (84%).
+However, it is observable that women participation in Health workshops is the strongest among EmpowerMed context, when the overall share of female participants per activity is considered (71%).
 No data from Croatia is available at this moment.

-Figure 22.
+Figure 24.
 Number of participants per gender in the Health workshops (%women).